vadym-zahrebelnyi/online-cinema-api/README.md

 Users can:

-* Create an order from the cart
+* Create an order from their cart
 * View order history
 * Cancel an order before payment